fnordoglargh/BoardGameLeague/ABOUT.md

 It's up to you how you want to group your games.
 You could use it to group all 'Settlers of Catan' games and expansions or even broader and use a category as 'worker placement'.
 Each game can only have one game family.
 You also need to be careful not to group games of different types together.
-If you do **bgl** cannot evaluate results of the game family.
+If you do, **bgl** cannot evaluate results of the game family.

 ## Locations